Matryoshka Policy Gradient for Entropy-Regularized RL: Convergence and Global Optimality: Numerical experiments

 \subsection{Cart Pole}

-The Cart Pole benchmark is a classical control problem.
-A pole is attached by an un-actuated joint to a cart, which moves along a frictionless track.
-The pole is placed upright on the cart, and the goal is to balance the pole by moving the cart to the left or right for some finite horizon time.
-It features a continuous environment and a discrete action space.
-The original reward function gives a $+1$ reward for each time that the pole stays upright, and the task finishes if the cart leaves the domain or if the pole is far enough from being upright.
-We reshape the reward function to give a penalty ($-10$) if the task is unsuccessful (i.e. the pole falls before reaching the target horizon).
+Aside from the details specified above, further details of the set-up for Frozen lake are: \begin{itemize} \item Reward: The original reward function gives a $+1$ reward for each time that the pole stays upright, and the task finishes if the cart leaves the domain or if the pole is far enough from being upright.
+We reshape the reward function to yield a penalty $-10\exp(-0.05(i-1))$ when the task concludes, where $i$ is the length of time the pole stayed upright.
+Namely, if the pole falls early in the task, the penalisation is larger. \item Final learning rate $\eta_T = 1\times 10^{-8}$; \item Final temperature $\tau_T=0.01$ (when applicable); \item Number of episodes: 1000. \end{itemize}

-We set the terminal $\tau = 0.01$ and terminal learning rate $\eta = 5\times 10^{-8}$.
-We train sets of $5$ agents on $2000$ episodes.
-Then, we play $100$ games with the trained agents and record the performance of the policies, as shown on table \ref{table:polecart-performance-parameters}.

-In practice, in order to achieve a more robust implementation, one could consider various stabilisation techniques such as gradient clipping to avoid updates which are too large or usage of off-policy updates, for example, through the use of a replay buffer.
-Other improvements to the training strategy can be adopted, such as: adaptive techniques to choose $\tau$ and $\learningrate$ during training can be considered, beyond the chosen continuous decay, batched trajectory updates, etc.